Please wait...

 Oliveboard

-Descriptive Writing For Bank Exams: In almost every banking related exam, the mains exam consist of descriptive writing.
-Descriptive Writing which comprises – one Letter Writing and one Essay Writing which makes a total of 25 marks in most of the exams such as NABARD, RBI, IBPS PO, SBI PO, NIACL etc. The marks that you get in the descriptive section are added to the marks to calculate the overall mains cut-off marks.
-So, it is very important to have a good idea about Descriptive writing.
+Descriptive Writing for Bank Exams: In almost every banking-related exam, the mains exam consists of descriptive writing.
+Descriptive writing comprises one letter writing and one essay writing, which makes a total of 25 marks in most of the exams, such as NABARD, RBI, IBPS PO, SBI PO, NIACL, etc. The marks that you get in the descriptive section are added to the marks to calculate the overall mains cut-off marks.
+So, it is very important to have a good idea about descriptive writing.

 Descriptive English For Bank Exams – Types of Letter Writing